up-rev/sw-design-template/pages/examples.rst

 Tables
 ------

 There are several ways to create a table.
+If the data already exists in another document, it can be converted to rSt format at `tableconvert.com <https://tableconvert.com/excel-to-restructuredtext>`_

 Method 1

 +------------+------------+-----------+
 | Header 1   | Header 2   | Header 3  |